gravitational/gravity/docs/5.x/quickstart.md

 ## Publishing

-While the resulting _application bundle_ can be used to create Kubernetes clusters, Gravity also allows to publish the bundle in the _Gravity Ops Center_ for distribution, so other users of the Ops Center will see the published or updated versions of application bundles and install them, creating new clusters.
+While the resulting Application Bundle can be used to create Kubernetes clusters, Gravity also allows to publish the Application Bundle in the Gravity Ops Center for distribution, so other users of the Ops Center will see the published or updated versions of Application Bundles.

-The Ops Center also allows to keep track of remote clusters created from published application bundles and perform remote administration of them.
+The Ops Center also allows users to keep track of remote clusters created from published Application Bundles and perform remote administration of them.

 !!! warning "Version Warning":
     The Ops Center is only available to users of Gravity Enterprise.
-OSS users can skip "publishing" subsection and move on to [installing](#installing) below.

-To publish the application bundle, you have to connect `tele` tool to your Ops Center.
+To publish the Application Bundle, you have to connect the `tele` tool to your Ops Center.
-Let's assume your _Ops Center_ is running on `https://opscenter.example.com`
+Let's assume your Ops Center is running on `https://opscenter.example.com`

 ```bsh
 $ tele login -o https://opscenter.example.com